 - Carry a portable telephone from room to room to prevent the need to rush to answer the telephone.

 - Leave furniture and personal items in the same place once they are safely and conveniently positioned.
 Tell family members, friends, and others in the house not to move furniture or personal items without approval.

 - Keep flashlights or penlights in every room so they are within easy reach for lighting dim areas.

 - Keep all doors either completely open or completely closed, as doors can be a major hazard when left ajar.
 Close cupboard doors and drawers after use.

 - Organize the cupboards, refrigerator and drawers to reduce clutter.
 Group items so that they are easy to access and find.

 Using adaptive equipment to substitute for vision can improve independence and safety while performing daily activities.
 There are many non-optical devices that are available to assist people in using their vision more effectively.
 Most of these are available in specialty stores or through specialty catalogs.
 There are too many devices available to list them all, but the following are some examples:

-Touch – Permanent raised markings can be placed on objects by using products such as puff paints and Hi-Marks.
+Touch – Permanent raised markings can be placed on objects.
 They can be of a contrasting color and can be used to mark the controls of most household appliances, including oven and burner dials, microwave controls, timers, irons, thermostats, televisions, remote controls, telephones, and stereos.
 This allows the appliance to be felt with your fingers in addition to using vision.

-Hearing – The sense of hearing is also helpful in completing many day-to-day tasks.
-Devices such as talking watches, clocks, calculators and timers can allow you to use your hearing rather than your vision.
+Hearing – Devices such as talking watches, clocks, calculators and timers can allow you to use your hearing rather than your vision.
 Computers can have both voice input and output.
 Books are available on tape.
 Audiotape can be used to keep a record of frequently used addresses, telephone numbers, or recipes.